porteconj/research_report/content/posts/do-subsidized-nursing-homes-and-home-care-teams-reduce-hospital-bed-blocking.md

 Second, reductions in bed-blocking do not harm patients’ health: despite shorter hospital stays, treatment intensity and the probability of a readmission remain unchanged.
 Third, the beds freed up by reducing bed-blocking do not remain unoccupied: there is an increase in the number of planned admissions following the entry of HC teams.

 Hospital care is more expensive than care provided in a NH or by a HC team.
 Annual savings for the National Health Service were estimated at €849 per bed-blocker.
 This conservative estimate of the total economic benefit of reducing bed-blocking, ignores for example the potential health benefits of reducing bed-blocking (i.e. prevented mobility losses, improved mental health).

+Click here to go to the paper by [Ana Moura](https://www.sciencedirect.com/science/article/pii/S0167629622000595).